 About Us

-St. John in the Wilderness is a small Orthodox sanctuary devoted to nature, beauty, and human resilience in the face of climate change.
+St. John in the Wilderness is a small Orthodox Christian Sanctuary devoted to Nature, Beauty, and human resilience in the face of climate change.

 Fr Nilos Nellis and M. Sheila Murray-Nellis came to be the caretakers of this breath-taking, pristine land in 2006.
 Those of us who come here to learn and grow and worship feel so blessed to be able come together here in communion with each other and the elements in the natural beauty of the Purcell Wilderness Conservancy.